5T33Z0/OC-Little-Translated/X_History_of_Hackintosh/README.md

 ![](https://img10.360buyimg.com/ddimg/jfs/t1/88415/26/27193/17896/62579d5bE7a0a4980/eb1ef8998338fcab.png)

 In **2011** Christoph Pfisterer discontinued the development of rEFIt.
 The following year, developer Roderick W. Smith Forked **rEFIt** and founded the rEFInd project.
-In the same year, **Slice** and the **OSx86** community discussed the development of a **UEFI bootloader**: in addition to supporting an EFI environment like Chameleon, it needed to be compatible with a real UEFI environment; it needed to be able to read HFS+ partitions correctly; it needed to be able to patch ACPI, load kexts, SMBIOS, have Quirk built in to boot macOS on a PC; and it was decided that the bootloader should be based on rEFIt.
+In the same year, **Slice** and the **OSx86** community discussed the development of a **UEFI bootloader**: in addition to supporting an EFI environment like Chameleon, it needed to be compatible with a real UEFI environment; it needed to be able to read HFS+ partitions correctly; it needed to be able to patch ACPI, load kexts, SMBIOS, have Quirk built in to boot macOS on a PC.
 The community decided that the bootloader should be based on rEFInd. **2012** saw the release of OS X 10.8 Mountain Lion, and the same year the first version of Clover was released:

 ![](https://img10.360buyimg.com/ddimg/jfs/t1/95165/1/27008/5694/62579d5bE96877840/93e868dcab41c679.png)